Mr. Universe survives long enough to record a message.

 Double Meaning Title: Serenity is (obviously) the name of the spaceship, but the title also alludes to the Alliance's plan to control the people of the Verse by using drugs to make them naturally peaceful and docile.
 Historically, the title refers to the Battle of Serenity Valley and more broadly the struggle between "civilisation" (The Alliance) and independence (The, erm, Independents) that forms the undercurrent of the film.
 Thematically, The Operative, Mal, and River are all looking for peace of mind.

 Dramatic Irony: The audience and Mal know what the Reavers are, but The Operative does not, and boy is he in for a surprise...

 The Operative: There are a lot of innocent people in the air being killed right now.
 Mal: You don't know how true that is.

 Epic Tracking Shot: After 10 minutes of schizophrenic, Smash Cut-ridden intro, we get the title card, and then a 4-minute-long Oner that brings us home to the ship and her crew.
 (Movie Magic Tidbit: the sets for Serenity are divided between top and bottom levels.
 The cut was disguised with a whip pan on one of the stairwells so that it looks like a single take.)

 Escape Pod: Used by the Operative to escape his flagship as it was being destroyed.

-The Operative: In older, more...civilized cultures, when a man failed as utterly as you have, he would throw himself upon his sword.
-Director: [sarcastically] Well, unfortunately I don't have a— [the Operative pulls out a sword]
+The Operative: In certain older civilized cultures, when men failed as entirely as you have, they would throw themselves on their swords.
+Director: [sarcastically] Well, unfortunately I forgot to bring a swor— [The Operative pulls out a sword]